moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 Create a Rate Limiting interface for configuration of rate limits across all parts of GitLab.com and Cells.
 While this interface will not be responsible for enforcing limits (throttling will still take place in Cloudflare, or the application itself, for example), it will provide a consolidated catalogue of limits, as well as providing a mechanism to override any limits per Namespace.
 To provide this single source of truth, any new throttles that get added need to be reflected in the catalogue with their default values.
 If these default-limits are implemented in the application, this means that the value in the catalogue is what packages for self-managed will ship with.

+The Rate Limiting Single Source of Truth (SSOT) should focus on configuring rate limiting rules and thresholds in an abstracted manner regardless of the mechanism that is used to apply these rules to the underlying systems.
+For example, this might look like a well-defined YAML file and schema, defining Rate Limiting from GitLab’s domain-specific-view (customers, organizations, cells, features, etc), rather than directly as transport semantics (eg, endpoints and HTTPS).
+This definition can then be transformed into Cloudflare, GitLab Application (or even as-yet-undetermined future technologies) as configuration through the use of CI workflows and supporting scripts.

 In practice, what this might look like:

-1. A new rule is merged into to the Rate Limit Interface repository, producing a new version.
+1. A new rule is merged into to the Rate Limit Source of Truth, producing a new version.
-1. An automation raises a corresponding MR to update the rate limiting configuration in either an application repository or config-mgmt.
+1. An automation raises a corresponding MR to update the rate limiting configuration in the respective repositories.
-1. Upon merge the new limits are applied, either using Terraform for Cloudflare, or loaded into the GitLab application.
+1. Upon merge the new limits are applied using configuration that will apply to Cloudflare or loaded into the GitLab Application.
-1. Pipeline run that will parse and update the rate limit thresholds in the documentation.
+1. A CI workflow run will parse and update the rate limit thresholds in our documentation.

 **Note:** the specifics about this implementation are subject to change, as we progress through the first two phases and learn more.